HL7/davinci-ra/input/pagecontent/report-generation.md

 |Measure|Risk Adjustment Model Measure|[Risk Adjustment Model Measure]|
 {: .grid}

 Figure 2.2-4 provides a graphical view of how these resources are related to the example report above.
 The main resource is the [Risk Adjustment Coding Gap Report] profile.
 This coding gap report references a [Risk Adjustment Model Measure], which indicates CMS-HCC V24 is the risk adjustment model this report is based on.
 The coding gap report also references the Patient ([US Core Patient](http://hl7.org/fhir/us/core/STU3.1.1/StructureDefinition-us-core-patient.html)) as well as the Organization ([US Core Organization](http://hl7.org/fhir/us/core/STU3.1.1/StructureDefinition-us-core-organization.html)) that generated the report.
-The graph shows three groups within a [Risk Adjustment Coding Gap Report] using three example HCCs from Figure 2.2-3 to illustrate each `group` corresponds to an HCC including its attributes. <span class="bg-success" markdown="1">Note that the Risk Adjustment Coding Gap Report Bundle in this graph is a searchset Bundle returned by FHIR query.</span><!-- new-content -->
+The graph shows three groups within a [Risk Adjustment Coding Gap Report] using three example HCCs from Figure 2.2-3 to illustrate each `group` corresponds to an HCC including its attributes. <span class="bg-success" markdown="1">Note that the Bundle in this graph is a searchset Bundle returned by FHIR query with the Risk Adjustment Coding Gap Reports.</span><!-- new-content -->

 {% include img-portrait.html img="report-risk-adjustment-resource-graph.png" caption="Figure 2.2-4 Resource Graph for Risk Adjustment Coding Gap Report"%}